-The broadband fibre-optic network programme will construct a fibre-optic communication network within the City of uMhlathuze to realise service delivery as well as social and economic benefits by providing access to affordable telecommunication infrastructure on an open-access basis.
+The broadband fibre-optic network programme will construct a fibre-optic communication network within the City of uMhlathuze to realise service delivery as well as social and

 In addition to providing enhanced services, more bandwidth will allow new services to be rolled out to areas that previously did not have access to these due to the lack of connectivity.
 Ultimately, the network is intended to cover the entire city.